Intensive parenting: an Anglo-American problem?

 Women in 2017 have a greater choice in methods of contraception than ever before, with over 15 different methods available women have plenty to choose from when making a decision on contraception that suits their lifestyle.
 Additionally, there is evidence to suggest in recent years with an increase in ‘safe sex’ messages that health policy has introduced a new discourse on women’s autonomy on reproductive rights and sexual health.
 However, research has shown that the emergency contraceptive pill has become an anomaly in the contraceptive repertoire for a modern woman.
 Using the study of social problems as a form of an analysis, this research evaluates the social construct of the under used method of contraception, to understand the role of emergency contraception in a modern era of safe sex messages and initiatives.
 Using qualitative research methods; semi structure interviews and focus groups, this project aims to document the real-life experiences of women using and choosing methods of contraception.
 Equally, it examines the discourse that surrounds the emergency contraceptive pill product in the UK and evaluates whether these messages have been received by women who use the product.
 The purpose of this research that is contributing to a PhD thesis is to highlight the ongoing issue with women’s autonomy in health policy, whilst addressing various contemporary issues with women’s reproductive health and rights using social problem theory as an analysis.

-POSTPONED: ‘The Generation Wars’, introduced by Jennie Bristow.
+POSTPONED in 2016: ‘The Generation Wars’, introduced by Jennie Bristow.

 Details of Jennie’s book The Sociology of Generations here